NATO and Romania team up to train Ukrainian paramedics

 25.10.2022 14:40

-NATO’s Euro-Atlantic Disaster Response Coordination Centre and Romania signed a cooperation agreement on Monday (24 October 2022) to deliver paramedic training for Ukrainian first responders.
+NATO's Euro-Atlantic Disaster Response Coordination Centre and Romania have signed a cooperation agreement on paramedics' training for Ukrainian rapid response services.

-This training will help to increase the capacities of the Ukrainian medical system amid Russia’s war of aggression – a situation exacerbated by the onset of winter conditions and continued challenges posed by the COVID-19 pandemic.
-It will be delivered in Romania by the Department of Emergency Situations under the Ministry of Interior of Romania.
+This training will help to increase the capacity of the Ukrainian medical system in the face of the large-scale armed aggression of the Russian Federation against Ukraine — a situation that has worsened with the onset of winter and the current challenges related to the COVID-19 pandemic.
+The training will take place in Romania with the assistance of the Emergency Department of the Ministry of Internal Affairs of Romania.

-A ceremony to mark the signature of the agreement was held at NATO Headquarters, attended by the State Secretary of the Romanian Ministry of Interior, Dr. Raed Arafat; the Permanent Representative of Romania to NATO, Ambassador Dan Neculăescu; and Mr. Tim Lannan, Head of the Euro-Atlantic Disaster Response Coordination Centre.
+On October 24, a ceremony was held at NATO Headquarters on the occasion of the signing of the Agreement with the participation of the Secretary of State of the Ministry of the Interior of Romania Raed Arafat, the Permanent Representative of Romania to NATO, Ambassador Dan Neculaescu and Mr. Tim Lannan, Head of the NATO Euro-Atlantic Center for Economic Cooperation Coordination of disaster response.

-The Pandemic Response Trust Fund was established in 2022 to respond to the COVID-19 pandemic.
-It is now providing immediate humanitarian support to Ukraine, including the delivery of medical equipment, supplies, and educational support in areas like paramedic training.
-All of this helps to improve the preparedness and resilience of Ukraine's national healthcare system.
+The Pandemic Response Target Fund was established in 2022 to respond to the COVID-19 pandemic.
+Today, as part of the implementation of the Trust Fund, humanitarian support is provided to Ukraine, including the delivery of medical equipment and consumables, educational support in such areas as the training of paramedics.
+All this contributes to increasing the preparedness and sustainability of the national health care system of Ukraine.

 Similar materials